 Defoe’s poetic language “Death reigned in every corner” tells us much: death – not the monarch – reigned; those infected died shut up their homes, only corners to hold them; and the word death rather than illness, sickness or even plague – reminds us what was at stake.

-In September of 1664 news began to circulate in England that the plague had returned to Holland.
-Then as now information was scarce and unreliable.
+In September of 1664, news began to circulate in England that the plague had returned to Holland.
+Information was scarce and unreliable in those days.